-Pokémon Go holiday boxes: Are they worth the coins?
+Pokémon Go holiday boxes: Are they worth your coins?

 Which boxes are available now?

-From the morning of December 25 to the afternoon of December 30, PT:
+From the afternoon of December 30 through the afternoon of January 3, PT:

 - Special Box: 250 PC